datastax/adelphi/GETTING_STARTED.md

 ### Docker (recommended for local deployment)

-If you need to install a local Kubernetes cluster using at tool like k3d, as described later in this guide, you'll also need to have Docker running locally.
+If you need to install a local Kubernetes cluster using a tool like k3d, as described later in this guide, you'll also need to have Docker running locally.
 To learn more about Docker and install it, check out the Docker [documentation](https://docs.docker.com/get-docker/).

 ## Kubernetes Environment